Arranging a funeral or cremation in Missouri

-In Missouri there are regulations for licensed funeral homes that require refrigeration or embalming when the deceased is to be held in their establishment for a period exceeding 24-hours.
-This is NOT a stature of law, but a regulation that licensed funeral homes are governed by.
+In Missouri, there are regulations for licensed funeral homes that require refrigeration or embalming when the deceased is to be held in their establishment for a period exceeding 24-hours.
+This is NOT a statute of law, but a regulation that licensed funeral homes are governed by.
 Refrigeration can more than adequately preserve a body for a period of time prior to a funeral, so do not feel obligated to undertake embalming if you feel strongly that you do not wish to have your loved one embalmed.
 If a timely burial or cremation is conducted, there should be no need for embalming.
 If you arrange your own home funeral these regulations do not apply.

 What are my options for purchasing a casket or alternative container in Missouri?

 The FTC’s funeral rule means that you can purchase a casket from somewhere other than your funeral home and they MUST accept your casket and cannot charge you a handling fee.
-Do bear in mind that there is no law that stipulates a casket must be used for a burial, and the law only states that a suitable “rigid, combustible container” is used for a cremation.
+Do bear in mind that there is no law that stipulates a casket must be used for burial, and the law only states that a suitable “rigid, combustible container” is used for cremation.

 A casket can be the single, most expensive item in your overall funeral costs, so it is very wise to do some research and consider your best options for buying a casket.
 Buying a casket from a third-party seller can save you money.
 Read our guide to buying a casket if you would like to know more about your options.

 What are burial and cemetery plot requirements in Missouri?